 Have you ever heard the saying “you can’t teach an old dog new tricks”?
 It’s not true.
 Many old dogs learn new tricks with the right training and motivation.
 It turns out that it could be a lot harder to teach old docs new tricks, especially when it comes to nutrition.
 Even though medical schools taught very little nutrition science decades ago, some physicians just can’t let go of the lessons they learned.
 One of them was to cut back on fat in the diet, especially saturated fat.

 What Did Doctors Learn About Nutrition?

-During the middle of the 20th century, medical students were told that fat in general and saturated fat in particular caused high cholesterol.
-It was seen as the driving force behind heart attacks.
+During the middle of the 20th century, medical students were told that fat in general and saturated fat in particular raised cholesterol levels.
+It was seen as the driving force behind clogged arteries leading to heart attacks.
 Patients were urged to switch to margarine instead of butter, cut back on eggs and cheese and forego ice cream and burgers.
 After all, the thinking went, these foods are high in cholesterol and cholesterol is found in plaque in arteries.

 Margarine vs. Butter:

 Before the century closed, nutrition science had found that margarine with its trans fats was actually causing more harm than butter.
 But health professionals have been reluctant to give up on fat as a dietary demon.
 That is why low-fat products like skim milk and non-fat yogurt dominate the dairy case.
 The American Heart Association still advises patients to limit saturated fat and select skim and low-fat dairy products.

 A new report suggests that some foods rich in sat fat are indeed risky, while others are not (Journal of the American Heart Association, Nov.
 19, 2021).
 The scientists analyzed data collected as part of a large epidemiological study of diet and health in Europe.
 (For the epidemiologists out there, it’s the EPIC study–European Prospective Investigation into Cancer and Nutrition.)